The Pink Tax Explained – What it is and what you can do about it

 California passed a gender discrimination pricing law in 1996.
 Businesses found to be charging women more are subject to a minimum fine of $1000.
 It doesn’t seem like the law is enforced much though.

-Public shaming companies sometimes has a positive impact.
+Getting more confident and public shaming companies sometimes have a positive impact.
 Putting them on blast through something like Twitter will often garner faster results that writing letters and signing petitions.

 So, sorry to deliver more bad news to the ladies among us but if you are aware of stuff like these, you can avoid it.
 Tax day is only a few weeks away and unavoidable (unless you’re in the 1%) but you can avoid the Pink Tax if you know to look for it.